Naveen-567/Insulin-refolding-optimization/README.md

 ### Key Components
 * **Soft Sensor:** A 1D-CNN model coupled with FTIR spectroscopy that tracks refolding dynamics with an average prediction error of ~5%.
-* **Real-time Monitoring:** Continuous acquisition of Critical Process Parameters (CPPs) including pH, temperature, and Oxidation-Reduction Potential (ORP).
+* **Real-time Monitoring:** Continuous acquisition of Critical Process Parameters (CPPs), including pH, temperature, and Oxidation-Reduction Potential (ORP).
 * **Autonomous Control (Scheme B):** An ensemble-coupled NSGA-II optimizer that provides real-time adjustments by identifying optimal conditions on the Pareto front.
 * **Fault Diagnosis:** Demonstrated capability to identify non-viable "failure batches" (e.g., yield dropping to 10%) for early process termination.